Tipperary boy gets two-year detention suspended for sexually assaulting friend

 “Unfortunately, this is now on your record.
 It’s with you for life,” Justice White added.

 Justice White adjourned the case to May 23rd, 2022.
-The case came before Justice Paul McDermott on Monday morning and he imposed the sentence indicated by Justice White.
+The case came before Justice Paul McDermott on Monday morning who imposed a sentence of two years detention suspended for 12 months on strict conditions.